Black Folks Instant Pot Oxtail

 1. Season the oxtail cuts, then place them in the stainless steel inner pot, making sure not to stack the pieces.

-2. Prepare the oxtail sauce and pour it over the meat in the pot, then add the scallions, onions, and fresh thyme on top.
+2. Prepare the oxtail sauce and pour it over the meat in the pot, then add the onions and fresh thyme on top.

 3. Pressure cook for 4 hours, allowing for a 1-hour natural pressure release afterward.
-Then, baste the oxtail to serve and enjoy!
+Then, serve and enjoy!

-For this recipe’s soupy sidekick, don’t miss my Jamaican oxtail stew HERE!
+For this recipe’s soupy sidekick, don’t miss my Oxtail stew recipe HERE!

 Jamaican Instant Pot Oxtail